-There are many types of SVD which can damage the small blood vessels in the brain, gradually starving it of the oxygen and food it needs.
+There are many types of SVD.
+Each causes damages to the small blood vessels in the brain, gradually starving it of the oxygen and food it needs.
 This leads to harmful changes in the brain’s structure.
 These changes cause about a third of all strokes, and at least two out every five cases of dementia.
 However, despite this huge impact, there are still no treatments that are proven to help.

-The SVDs @target programme aims to learn more about the biological mechanisms behind SVD, so that one day we may stop SVDs from ever developing.
+The aim of the SVDs @target programme is to learn more about the biological mechanisms behind SVD, so that one day we may stop SVDs from ever developing.